Sherwood Sandstone Group: Wildmoor Sandstone Formation

 The Wildmoor Sandstone Formation (named from the Worcestershire locality of Wildmoor, north of Bromsgrove) is a 0 - 284m thick sequence of sandstones formerly known as the Upper Mottled Sandstone or Wildmoor Beds.
 It also includes some mudstones and siltstones.

 Kidderminster Formation

 The Kidderminster Formation (named from the Worcestershire town of Kidderminster) is a 0 - 200m thick sequence of conglomerates and sandstones previously known as either the Bunter Pebble Beds or the Kidderminster Conglomerate Formation.

-Polesworth Formation
+Chester Formation

-The Polesworth Formation (named from the Warwickshire village of Polesworth) is of ?Olenekian to Anisian age.
+Formerly known locally as the Polesworth Formation (from the Warwickshire village of Polesworth), the Chester Formation here is of ?Olenekian to Anisian age.

 Moira Formation

 The Moira Formation (named from the Leicestershire village of Moira) is of Induan/Olenekian age.
 Also encountered as the Hopwas or Moira Breccia.

 Lenton Sandstone Formation

 The Lenton Sandstone Formation (named from the Nottingham suburb of Lenton) is of Induan/Olenekian age.

 Stafford Basin rock succession

 The Stafford Basin includes the Kibbleston Formation (named from the Staffordshire locality of Kibbleston) which is underlain by the Wildmoor Formation which is in turn underlain by the Kidderminster Formation.